Z11Coding/Mixtape-Engine-Rework/assets/readme.txt

 Q: What's the "translations" folder for?
 A: This is where I've put the Portuguese translation in, you can also set up other languages inside it easily, You can turn off languages by deleting the line with "TRANSLATIONS_ALLOWED" inside Project.xml

-oh and there's a bunch of custom stuff specific to mixtape so have fun figuring it out lmao.